tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 As you expect, `VMContext` is responsible for creating `PluginContext` via `NewPluginContext` method.
 In addition, `OnVMStart` is called at the startup phase of the VM, and you can retrieve the value of `.vm_config.configuration` via `GetVMConfiguration` [hostcall API](#hostcall-api).
 This way you can do the VM-wise plugin-independent initialization and control the behavior of `VMContext`.

-Next is `PluginContext` and it it defined as (here we omit some of them for simplicity)
+Next is `PluginContext` and it it defined as (here we omit some of the methods for simplicity)

 ```go
 type PluginContext interface {